joe-irving/RIPS/index.md

     link: "/about"
 - template: half-map-block
   text: |-
-    ## Prisons
+    # Prisons

-    The prisons people have been held in across the UK
+    The prisons people have been held in across the UK.
+Click on the markers to see who is there now.
   button:
   - template: button
     label: Big Map